quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company is designing the architecture for a new mobile app that uses the AWS Cloud.
+### A company is designing the architecture for a new mobile app that uses the AWS Cloud.
 The company uses organizational units (OUs) in AWS
 Organizations to manage its accounts.
 The company wants to tag Amazon EC2 instances with data sensitivity by using values of sensitive and nonsensitive.
 IAM identities must not be able to delete a tag or create instances without a tag.